Assistant Language Teacher: Differences between JET Programme ALTs and private company ALTs

-Union Activity and ALTs
+Union activity

 Education law

 Some of the contracts that school boards have signed with private language teaching companies are illegal gyomu itaku (service contracts).
 According to the Japanese Ministry of Education, these contracts violate Japan's General Education Law since the principal must be in charge of all staff at their school.
-However, with these contracts, the company is actually in charge - not the principal.
+However, with these contracts, the company is actually in charge – not the principal.

 The licensed Japanese teacher is normally in charge of junior high school and high school classes regardless of where the ALT originates; however in the case of elementary school classes, the ALT is normally responsible for the entire class, with the Japanese teacher either providing limited input or in some cases not being present in the classroom, and for that reason the continuity of school management is sometimes maintained with the school principal in compliance with any legal requirements, as the product being contracted itself is an abstract, education, and the contract basis for private language teaching corporations is to provide education and educational services.

 29.5 hours per week

 It is common for ALTs to be recruited with job contracts with private language companies such as W5, Interac, Borderlink and WING which stipulates ALT working hours as being 29.5 hours per week.
 In actuality, working hours usually range from 30 to 40 hours due to the fact that transition times between classes and other brief periods of time throughout the working day are scheduled as breaktimes.
-Employers often have employees sign such contracts in an effort to avoid paying into the employer based Social Insurance program, or Shakai hoken.
+Employers often have employees sign such contracts in an effort to avoid paying into the employer based Social Insurance program, or shakai hoken.
 While Social Insurance law states that all regular employees should be enrolled by their employer in Shakai Hoken, some companies will consistently tell their employees that they are ineligible.
 Their reasoning is that the 29.5 hours a week working time written into the contracts fall below an erroneous minimum of 3/4 full-time necessary for eligibility.
 The Social Insurance Agency uses the 3/4 of the hours of a similar full-time as a guideline.
 However, the Japanese government has recent stated that there is, in fact, no minimum legal work time requirement for enrollment in Shakai Hoken.
 Furthermore, no company would ever be prohibited from enrolling their employees in the Social Insurance program.
 Some AETs dispatched to the City of Nagoya have a 35-hour work week and are not enrolled in Shakai Hoken, receive no paid sick leave, no paid holidays, no paid vacation leave, and are not enrolled in unemployment insurance.
 They are only paid for days worked and receive no pay between semesters except for a few training sessions.